cjvanlissa/COVID19_metadata/README.md

   - All variable names should be lower case
   - Mandatory variables are `country` (plain text country), and `countryiso3` (ISO3 country code)
+  - Optionally, a `region` variable can be added
-  - Data should be in long format: One row per country
+  - Data should be in wide format: One row per country, one column per variable

 ## Standards for data dictionary